 How much does a weekend cruise cost?

-The cost of a cruise is dependent on many factors, including when you choose to sail, what stateroom you book, and the age of the ship.
+The cost of a cruise depends on many factors, including when you choose to sail, what stateroom you book, and the age of the ship.
 Plus, you also have to consider travel-related expenses, such as airfare and pre- and post-cruise hotel stays.
 If driving, you should know that parking at the port will not be free.

 One tip from veteran cruisers is to book your vacation as far in advance as possible.
 As cabins start to fill up and there is less availability, you will see an increase in pricing.